-All of our workers are trained for seven days when they join our company.
+All of our workers receive 50+ hours of training when they join our company.
 They receive training specific to their position, as well as various trainings on topics such as proper hygiene methods, and safety procedures.
 At the battery factory, workers have protective gloves and have hearing protectors at their disposition.
 We actively monitor air quality in our factories, regularly cleaning and maintaining a series of filters, dehumidifiers, and auditing devices to ensure a safe, consistent, flow of air.
 Thanks to all these preventive measures, we pride ourselves on having low accident rates.